-The Bank relies on a Monte Carlo approach to consider over 100 probability-weighted forward-looking scenarios in estimating ECL.
+The Bank relies on a Monte Carlo approach to consider 150 equally-weighted forwardlooking scenarios in estimating ECL.
 This involves simulations of many alternative CCI scenarios to arrive at an unbiased ECL estimate that are meant to cover all possible good and bad scenarios based on known estimates.